-Strategy 1 Details Reviews Strategy 1: Energy will use their PBL skills class at each grade level to engage students in the process and teach them how Summative and when to use the program.
+Strategy 1 Details Reviews Strategy 1: Energy will use their PBL skills class at each grade level to engage students in the process and teach them how Formative Summative and when to use the program.
 Nov Jan Mar June Strategy's Expected Result/Impact: All students will have a process for reporting serious concerns they are experiencing for themselves or others.
-Staff Responsible for Monitoring: Lauren Garcia Action Steps: Teacher training Admin training Student learning No Progress Continue/Modify X Discon ntinue • •
+Staff Responsible for Monitoring: Lauren Garcia Action Steps: Teacher training Admin training Student learning 100% 100% 100% No Progress Accomplished - Continue/Modify X Discon tinue •